LucurisClassic/UnitscanAlert/README.md

 ###### Disclaimer: Still waiting/praying that hacks@blizzard.com will reply to my email on whether this is against EULA or not.

 ### Description
   Scout.py continuously scans the WoW Screenshots folder looking for new files added after the script's initial run time.
-If a new screenshot is found then Scout.py will then @everyone in a channel (3 times) based on the channel ID specified in each of the secondary scripts and play a song in a voice channel.
+If a new screenshot is found then Scout.py will then @everyone in a channel (3 times) based on the channel ID specified on line 31.

  * **Requirements**
       * Python3
         * Pip
           * pip install discord
-          * pip install pynacl
+          * pip install pynacl (don't recall that this is necessary)
       * [Unitscan](https://www.curseforge.com/wow/addons/unitscan/)
       * A Discord Bot